justinaray/ember-component-errors/public/assets/docs/timer-cleanup/instructions.md

 1. Open DevTools to the Console
-1. Remove one or two 'Message Timers'
+    * Remove one or two timers from the first group
+    * -or-
+    * Navigate to another route
 1. Notice the js errors

-If the app isn't completely dead as a result of the errors
+> These errors may cause the app to break completely.
+If that happens, refresh

-1. Remove a few 'Neat Timers'
+1. Remove a few timers from group 2
 1. Note that you can add/remove them without error